StrawberryBe/analytics.de-DE/help/analyze/report-builder/layout/c-metrics-dimensions/t-add-metrics-and-dimensions.md

 Schritte zum Hinzufügen von Metriken und Dimensionen zu einer Anforderung.

-1. [Erstellen Sie die Datenanforderung](/help/analyze/report-builder/data-requests/data-requests.md) im [!UICONTROL Dialogfeld Anforderungs-Assistent: Schritt 1] und klicken Sie dann auf **[!UICONTROL Weiter]**.
+1. [Erstellen Sie die Datenanforderung](/help/analyze/report-builder/data-requests/data-requests.md) auf der [!UICONTROL Request Wizard: Step 1]und klicken Sie auf **[!UICONTROL Next]**.
-1. Doppelklicken Sie im Dialogfeld [!UICONTROL Anforderungs-Assistent: Schritt 2] auf Metriken oder ziehen Sie sie an die gewünschte Position.
+1. On the [!UICONTROL Request Wizard: Step 2], double-click metrics, or drag them to the desired position.

    ![Schritt-Info](assets/adding_metrics.png)

-   Wenn Sie Metriken hinzufügen, werden sie nicht aus der Registerkarte [!UICONTROL Metriken] entfernt, da Metriken innerhalb einer Anforderung mehrfach verwendet werden können.
+   When you add metrics, they are not removed from the [!UICONTROL Metrics] tab, because you can display metrics multiple times within a request.
 Beispielsweise kann die Zwischensumme einer Metrik neben jedem Wert angezeigt werden.
 Allerdings ändert sich die Liste der verfügbaren Metriken jedes Mal, wenn Sie eine Dimension hinzufügen oder entfernen.

-   Metriken können nur im Abschnitt [!UICONTROL Metriken] des Layoutbereichs hinzugefügt werden.
-Metriken werden dem Layout [!UICONTROL Spaltenbezeichnung] als [!UICONTROL Metrik-Überschrift] hinzugefügt.
-Wenn Sie eine [!UICONTROL Metrik-Überschrift] aus dem [!UICONTROL Spalten-Layout] in das [!UICONTROL Zeilen-Layout] verschieben, wird sie dort angezeigt und die zugehörige Metrik wird für die Aufschlüsselung verwendet.
+   You can add only metrics to the [!UICONTROL Metrics] layout section.
+Metriken werden dem [!UICONTROL Column Label] Layout als [!UICONTROL Metric Header].
+If you move a [!UICONTROL Metric Header] from [!UICONTROL Column Layout] to [!UICONTROL Row Layout], it is displayed there and is used as a metric as a breakdown.

    Beachten Sie, dass auf der Registerkarte „Metriken“ direkt über der Metrikenliste eine Suchleiste angezeigt wird.